RI to hold lottery next week for 5 new medical marijuana dispensaries

 The event will be highly choreographed, with the use of official numbered balls from the R.I.
 Lottery, a tumbler borrowed from Twin River Casino and a blindfolded former FBI agent spinning the wheel.

+A total of 23 companies have will have 37 applications in play for the five coveted licenses.

-The lottery balls have already been inspected and weighed by experts at the University of Rhode Island and sealed in a briefcase since April 30, according to the state’s director of cannabis regulation, Matt Santacroce, who showed the briefcase to reporters Friday morning.
+The lottery balls have already been inspected and weighed by experts at the University of Rhode Island and sealed in a briefcase sealed with bomb squad tape since April 30, according to the state’s director of cannabis regulation, Matt Santacroce, who showed the briefcase to reporters Friday morning.
 A second, practice set of balls was used to demonstrate the procedure.

 State officials’ goal is to make lottery unimpeachably fair, as the businesses selected will ultimately be able to open lucrative cannabis dispensaries.
 Former Gov. Gina Raimondo first proposed the lottery plan in an effort to avoid the appearance of any special deals for well-connected prospective dispensary owners.